What Is Phishing? Expert Tips for Prevention and Recovery

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-Can phishers target you?
-Would you recognize an attack?
-Keep reading to learn what phishing is, how to stay safe, and how to recover if you get phished.
+Keep reading to learn what phishing is, how to recognize it, and how to recover if you get phished.
+We also share our favorite identity theft protection services.

 In this article